top of page

 Sida, The Swedish International Development and Cooperation Agency

-Development Cooperation Agency
+Sida - the Swedish International Development & Cooperation Agency

 Viktoria Saxby is, in collaboration with the Nordic Consulting Group, a level 1 Gender Expert for Sida’s Gender Help Desk.

-A selection of Expert missions is listed below!
+A selection of Expert missions is listed below.

 Visit their website

-1. Social norms and masculinities
+1. Social norms and masculinities (men & boys)

 2. GPS/WPS - Gender, peace & security (inclusive peacebuilding)